BPMN-sw-evol/MSGF-IdentityService/README.md

    - **Step 1:** Install Docker from the official website.(If you already have Docker Desktop installed, skip this step).
    - **Step 2:** Create a Docker Hub account from the official website, and log in to Docker Desktop.
 (If you already have an account, log in directly to Docker Desktop) WSL2: According to your need:
    Use the following command to install WSL2 wsl --list --o to know the available distributions. wsl --install -d "distribution-version" to install WSL2 with a specific distribution.
 Use the following command for upgrade to WSL2 wsl --version if you want to know the installed WSL version wsl --set-default-version 2 to change the version to WSL2.
-5. **Keycloak 22.0.3** (Latest version at September 18th, 2023): You can download the keycloak server by [this link](https://www.keycloak.org/downloads) or user the docker image:
+5. **Keycloak 22.0.3** (Latest version at September 18th, 2023): You can download the keycloak server by [this link](https://www.keycloak.org/downloads) or use the docker image:
    ```
    docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:22.0.3 start-dev
    ```